 Intra school competitions

 There are regular competitions throughout the year for all year groups in a range of sports - there is 100% participation.
 The sports chosen reflect those done in lessons and include catchball, seated volleyball, dodgeball and benchball.

 Young leaders from school are encouraged to help with all clubs and to organise intra competitions.

 Inter school activities

 The school takes part in inter school festivals, hosted by the local secondary school.
-There is one festival per year group and 100% of our children attend.
+There is a minimum of one festival per year group and 100% of our children attend.

 There are excellent local inter school competitions organised by SASP and we enter teams in; football – both Year 6 and Year 3/4, Yr 3/4 catchball, netball, tag rugby, indoor athletics, hockey, cricket, rounders and athletics.